NoReplyUI5/Shuming.js/README.md

   - `<Client>.slashCommands`: Slash commands cache
   - `<Client>.contextMenus`: ContextMenus commands cache

-## Installation
+## Installation / RileCraft

-To get started with the Discord Bot Template, follow these steps:
+To get started with the Shuming.js, follow these steps:

-1. Clone the repository by downloading it as a ZIP file or running the command `git clone https://github.com/rilecraft/discordbot-template`.
+1. Clone the repository by downloading it as a ZIP file or running the command `git clone https://github.com/NoReplyUI5/Shuming.js`.
 2. Navigate to the template's directory and run the command `npm install` (make sure npm is installed).
 3. Once all the required modules are installed, open the `src/config.js` file and fill in the necessary information.
 4. Run the command `node .` to start the bot.

 ## Contribution

-Contributions to the Discord Bot Template are welcome.
+Contributions to the Shuming.js are welcome.
 To contribute, please follow these guidelines:

-1. Fork the `Unstable` branch. **Important: All changes must be made to the Unstable branch.**
+1. Fork the `Main` branch. **Important: All changes must be made to the Main branch.**
 2. Make your changes in your forked repository.
-3. Open a pull request to the `Unstable` branch, and it will be reviewed promptly.
+3. Open a pull request to the `Main` branch, and it will be reviewed promptly.
 4. If everything checks out, the pull request will be merged.# Shuming.js